 What are the permanent side effects of long fusion?

 In some patients, nearly the whole spine requires fusion to treat their scoliosis.
 This is called a long fusion.
-In these cases, the small, flexible area at the bottom of the spine bears more stress with normal activity like running, jumping, bending, lifting, and twisting.
-We worry that this could lead to earlier development of arthritis in the lower spine.
+In these cases, the small, flexible area at the lower end of the spine bears more stress with normal activity like running, jumping, bending, lifting, and twisting.
+We have a concern that this could contribute to earlier development of arthritis in the lower spine.

-However, areas of the spine that are twisted are also prone to early arthritis.
+However, areas of the spine that remain twisted, or that progressively twist, are also prone to early arthritis.
 Many patients with scoliosis who do not have fusion end up with stiff, painful, and arthritic areas of the spine.